heathen1878/WhatTheHack/001-IntroToKubernetes/Student/Challenge-00.md

 1. You have a bash shell at your disposal (WSL, Mac, Linux or Azure Cloud Shell)
 1. Running `az --version` shows the version of your Azure CLI
 1. Visual Studio Code is installed.

+Using __DevBox__ I have packaged all the required tools into a Git Repo which enables a portable shell with all the required tooling. [here](https://github.com/heathen1878/tooling)